Tucson Samaritans

 WHAT IS SAMARITANS?

-Samaritans (formerly Samaritan Patrol) are people of faith and conscience who are responding directly, practically and passionately to the crisis at the US/ Mexico border.
-We are a diverse group of volunteers that are united in our desire to relieve suffering among our brothers and sisters and to honor human dignity.
-Prompted by the mounting deaths among border crossers, we came together July 2002 to provide emergency medical assistance, food and water to people crossing the Sonoran Desert.
+Tucson Samaritans are people of faith and conscience who are responding directly, practically and passionately to the crisis at the US/ Mexico border.
+We are a diverse group of volunteers that are united in our desire to relieve suffering among our brothers and sisters and to honor their human dignity.
+Prompted by the mounting deaths of border crossers, we came together July 2002 to provide emergency medical assistance, food and water to people crossing the Sonoran Desert.

 WHAT EXACTLY DOES SAMARITANS DO?

-We travel the desert on a daily basis continuing the ancient Southwest tradition of hospitality to travelers.
-Samaritans has 2 donated 4-WD vehicles to navigate any road or terrain.
-At least one member on each trip is a fluent Spanish speaker, and one has medical training.
+We travel the desert generally on a daily basis continuing the ancient Southwest tradition of hospitality to travelers.
+Samaritans has 2 4-WD vehicles to navigate backroads and rough terrain.
+Many volunteers are fluent Spanish speakers, many are nurses, doctors and wilderness first responders.
 Vehicles carry water, food, emergency medical supplies, communication equipment, maps and individual traveler-packs containing items necessary to survive in the desert.

 ISN'T IT ILLEGAL?

-No. Samaritans is an entirely overt organization committed to a protocol of aid that has Border Patrol is aware of.
-We have enjoyed cooperative relations with the agents in the field.
+No. Samaritans is an entirely transparent organization committed to a protocol of aid that has Border Patrol is aware of.
+We strive for cooperative relations with the agents in the field.
 We patrol only areas that are open to us, never trespassing onto private land.

 REMEMBER: IT IS NEVER ILLEGAL TO PROVIDE WATER, FOOD & MEDICAL ASSISTANCE TO ANOTHER HUMAN BEING IN DISTRESS.